PramodKumavat7758/Django-Trainee-Accuknox/README.md

 # Django Trainee  - Accuknox

+## 1) Django Signals
   This project demonstrates the behavior of Django signals, particularly:
 Whether signals run in the same thread as the caller.

-Whether signals execute in the same database transaction as the caller.

-The project uses the built-in SQLite database.
+Whether signals execute in the same database transaction as the caller.The project uses the built-in SQLite database.

-## Project Setup
+### Project Setup

-### Ensure you have the following installed:
+#### Ensure you have the following installed:

 Python 3.x